Still have questions about the Environmental Assessment process? Check out these Frequently Asked Questions for more information.

 How does Metlakatla First Nation voice their concerns?

-Metlakatla Stewardship Office staff meets regularly with industry proponents and government and sit on a ‘Working Group’ for all Environmental Assessments occurring within the Territory.
+Metlakatla Stewardship Society staff meets regularly with industry proponents and government and sit on a ‘Working Group’ for all Environmental Assessments occurring within the Territory.
 Metlakatla contributes to the EA review process by conducting our own studies, reviewing the findings of the proponent studies with the support of experts, and helping gather data in the field with the participation of our Guardian Watchmen and other Metlakatla technicians.
 Metlakatla has the opportunity to review applications, add comments, express opposition and insist on restrictions for the proponent to follow during construction and operation of the project.

 How can I voice my concerns?